ayanover/JetBrainsPMC/README.md

 ![image](https://github.com/user-attachments/assets/eac80dbd-dc81-41ab-935d-6a21d8e80066)
 ![Untitled](https://github.com/user-attachments/assets/17a6bc9c-563d-418e-bd8f-c546dbaf61e8)

-# Custom Console - JetBrainsPMC
+# Custom Console

-Project created as for a JetBrains internship application.
+Project created as for an internship application.
 The task was to create an app that has an input that takes in commands with arguments and returns a formatted output in another field.

 # Development process